reidmorrison/data_cleansing/README.md

 DataCleansing is a framework that allows any data cleansing to be applied to specific attributes or fields.
-At this time it does not supply the cleaning solutions themselves since they are usually straight forward, or so complex that they don't tend to be too usefull to others.
+At this time it does not supply the cleaning solutions themselves since they are usually straight forward, or so complex that they don't tend to be too useful to others.
 However, over time built-in cleansing solutions may be added.
 Feel free to submit any suggestions via a ticket or pull request.